 - Use a dusting flour and use either of the methods above.

-Add this mixture to lightly simmering meat broth (that has already been strained) and stir while it thickens, to produce smooth gravy.
+Add this mixture to lightly simmering meat juice and stir with a whisk while it thickens, to produce smooth gravy.

 I always add a little extra water to my roasting pan when I'm cooking a roast or a chicken or a turkey.
 This prevents the meat juice from drying out and burning on the bottom of the pan and also results in more liquid to make gravy with.